Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 - **How It works** contains instructions for using the service in more general ways.

 - **Concepts** provides in-depth explanations of the service categories.
-- **Sample Code** is sample request using the cURL, Python, C# and Java.
+- **Sample Code** shows sample requests using the cURL, Python, C# and Java.

-- **QuickStart** is getting-started instructions to guide you through making requests to the service.
+- **QuickStart** goes over getting-started instructions to guide you through making requests to the service.

 ##  🔎How It works

-The Project Carnegie can be accessed through RESTful APIs.
+Azure Content Moderator v2 can be accessed through RESTful APIs.

 - ### Type of analysis